Search

 Who this guide is for: Home karaoke users who want to understand why feedback starts before they begin changing settings, moving gear, or blaming one part of the system.

-How this guide was prepared: This guide was written from a home-use perspective, focusing on the basic feedback loop and the room, mic, and speaker conditions that make it easier to trigger in real living-room karaoke setups.
+How this guide was prepared: This guide was written from a home-use perspective, focusing on the basic feedback loop and the room, mic, speaker, and gain conditions that make feedback easier to trigger in real living-room karaoke setups.

 Table of Contents